dikortis/LetsTalkETC/Episodes/Episode_5.md

 **Jerry:**
 the way i like to do
-it is that I I like to name names when
+it is that I I like to names when
 I'm congratulating people and I'm a little more reticent when it comes to naming names when I think that there are